-This stuffing recipe has a base of riced cauliflower with additions like toasted pecans, shallot, thyme, bay leaf, parsley, and parmesan cheese, along with those sugar free dried cranberries.
+This cauliflower stuffing has a base of riced cauliflower with additions like toasted pecans, shallots, thyme, bay leaf, parsley, and parmesan cheese, along with sugar-free dried cranberries.

-You’ll want to make this stuffing year-round with macros like these: 10g of fat; 4.4g of protein; 3.2g of net carbs.
+You’ll want to make this stuffing year-round with macros like these: 10 grams of fat, 4.4 grams of protein, and 3.2 grams of net carbs.

 Since you’ll typically find a sweet pumpkin pie at the end of every Thanksgiving meal, this dessert section is full of pumpkin recipes to help you stay in ketosis.

 Remember that when you’re making keto dessert, always stick to keto-friendly sweeteners like stevia, monk fruit, or erythritol.

 This recipe for keto pumpkin pie has two parts: First, you’ll make a keto pie crust using almond flour, monk fruit, eggs, butter, and MCT oil powder in vanilla that will be healthier than any pie crust you’ve ever had.

 For the filling, you’ll use vanilla MCT oil powder again along with pumpkin puree, egg yolks, coconut cream, monk fruit, vanilla, cinnamon, and pumpkin pie spice.
 After baking, top it with keto whipped cream for the ultimate Thanksgiving treat.